-2023 2022 (restated)

-€ È

-Liabilities
+Liabilities 2024 € 2023 €

-Current portion 4,386,287 5,597,143
+Current portion 4,264,209 4,386,287

-Non-current portion 10,003,209 2,362,361
+Non-current portion 20,858,883 10,003,209

-14,389,496 7,959,504
+25,123,092 14,389,496

-Football broadcasting rights liablility represents the present value of the estimated future contractual payments to football clubs in Cyprus for the provision of their home football matches recognised as a financial liability at amortised cost.
+Football broadcasting rights liability represents the present value of the estimated future contractual payments to football clubs in Cyprus for the provision of their home football matches recognised as a financial liability at amortised cost.
 On initial recognition the weighted average incremental borrowing rate applied to football broadcasting rights liability was 2.32%.
 The subsequent additions have been recognised using a weighted average incremental borrowing rate of 4.00%.
 The 2023 additions have been recognised using a weighted average incremental borrowing rate of 4.25%.
+The July 2024 additions have been recognised using a weighted average incremental borrowing rate of 6.11%, the September 2024 additions using a rate of 6.02% and the December 2024 additions using a rate of 5.46%.